AmbroiseCollon/DA-iOS-Path/4. MVC/Content/part4.md

 ```swift
 let screenWidth = view.frame.width
 ```
+> note this is not always correct depending on where we are in the lifecycle.
+UIScreen.main.bounds.size

 Puis on va créer une translation vers la droite ou vers la gauche en fonction de la réponse choisie :

 ```swift
 var translationTransform: CGAffineTransform
 if questionView.style == .correct {